 In terms of finance, the most recent Everton financial records show the club has a net debt of just over £28 million, after taking out a £30 million loan in the early 2000’s.

 With their near 140 year history, there are many Everton stats we can take a look at.

 Everton FC stats for appearances show that Neville Southall leads the way with 751 appearances in all competitions to his name.
 As well as the goalkeeper being Everton’s leading appearance maker, he also holds the record for most clean sheets with 269 shut outs.

 Everton’s all-time leading goalscorer is Dixie Dean, who amassed 383 goals in 433 appearances for the club.
 However, Romelu Lukaku is Everton’s leading goalscorer in Europe, with eight goals in nine appearances in European competition.
-Lukaku is also Everton’s record signing, costing the club an estimated £50 million from Watford in 2018.
+Richarlison is Everton's record signing, costing the club an estimated £50 million from Watford in 2018.

 Everton’s greatest players include the aforementioned Dixie Dean, Brian Labone, W R Dean and Bob Latchford.
 More recently, Neville Southall became an Everton great along with Graeme Sharp who is second on the list of all-time highest Everton goalscorers.

 There are many players who have been inducted into the Everton Hall of Fame.
 The entire 1984/1985 team have been inducted, along with the famous names of Alan Ball, Gary Lineker and Joe Mercer.

 There is also the Everton Giants, where former players are inducted every season for their contribution to Everton Football Club.
 The most recent inductee was Mick Lyons, who played for the club from 1971 to 1982.

 Everton can boast a number of international and ex-international players in their side.
 The number of Everton players at the World Cup 2014 was five and seven Everton players were called up by their respective nations for Euro 2016.